LGBTQ history in Turkey: 1980s

 Ersoy was not the only one fighting for her rights.
 As a response to the situation they were living in, the entire trans community started organizing protests in Istanbul, Izmir and Ankara with the support of feminist and human rights organizations and influenced by the Stonewall riots.
 In Ankara, the first queer organization was founded, but failed, while in Izmir, Ibrahim Eren opted to organize individual and group discussion in his house.

 In 1987, the members of the LGBTQ+ community attempted to form a political party, the Radical Democratic Green Party, which brought homosexuality under the spotlight.
 This led to public discussions and engagement with it, and the other political parties were forced to clarify their positions in relation to homosexuality.
 Out of all the parties, only the Social Democratic Populist Party did not explicitly express themselves, however they weren't supportive of a law specifically written to protect the LGBTQ+ community.

 Because of the increasing violent actions from the police, on April 29, 1987, trans people, lesbians, and gay men initiated a ten-day hunger strike in Gezi Park by Taksim Square.
 The strike started in a house in Taksim and was moved to Gezi Park the next day until it was dispersed by the police.
 However, the protest continued in different houses for weeks, and managed to get support from the Radical Democratic Green Party and some famous artists and intellectuals.
-This hunger strike is considered to be the first large-scale LGBTQ+ protest before the 1990s, and a tuning point in the contemporary queer movement.
+This hunger strike is considered to be the first large-scale LGBTQ+ protest before the 1990s, and a turning point in the contemporary queer movement.

 Some openly gay people were able to be successful in the 1980s.
 Murathan Mungan has been openly gay throughout his professional life as a successful poet and writer.
 However, many gay and bisexual men who lived during this period have since said in interviews that they felt pressured, by social attitudes and government policy, to remain in the closet about their sexual identity.